-We have audited the accompanying financial statements of the business-type activities and the discretely presented component unit of Northwest Arkansas Community College (College), an institution of higher education of the State of Arkansas, as of and for the year ended June 30, 2011, which collectively comprise the College's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities and the discretely presented component unit of Northwest Arkansas Community College (College), an institution of higher education of the State of Arkansas, as of and for the year ended June 30, 2012, which collectively comprise the College's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the College's management.
 Our responsibility is to express opinions on these financial statements based on our audit.
-The prior year partial comparative information has been derived from the College's 2010 financial statements and, in our report dated July 19, 2011, we expressed unqualified opinions on the respective financial statements, including the prior year partial comparative information, of the Northwest Arkansas Community College Foundation, Inc., which represent 100% of the assets, net assets, and revenues of the discretely presented component unit.
-Those financial statements were audited by other auditors whose report thereon has been furnished to us, and our opinion, insofar as it relates to the amounts included for the Northwest Arkansas Community College Foundation, Inc., is based on the report of the other auditors.
+The prior year partial comparative information has been derived from the College's 2011 financial statements and, in our report dated May 29, 2012, we expressed unqualified opinions on the respective financial statements of the business-type activities and the discretely presented component unit.
+We did not audit the financial statements, including the prior year partial comparative information, of the Northwest Arkansas Community College Foundation, Inc., which represent 100% of the assets, net assets, and revenues of the discretely presented component unit.
+Those financial statements were audited by other auditors whose report thereon has been furnished to us, and our opinion, insofar as it relates to the amounts included for Northwest Arkansas Community College Foundation, Inc., is based on the report of the other auditors.